vic-ma/howtodismantle.github.io/_posts/2024-05-26-Unlocking-Microsofts-Dataverse-with-Peakboard.md

 ![image](/assets/2024-05-26/020.png)

-## Register an app in the Micrsoft Entra ID directory
+## Register an app in the Microsoft Entra ID directory

 To access the data later without using a username and password, we need to register an app in the Entra ID directory of the company's Azure portal.
 The following screenshot shows how to do this: